cdeptula/AvroOutputPlugin/README.md

 **Fields Tab**
 * Name - The name of the field on the stream
 * Avro Path - The dot delimited path to where the field will be stored in the Avro file.
-(If the schema file exists and is valid, the drop down will automatically populate with the fields from the schema.)
+(If this is empty the stream name will be used.
+If the schema file exists and is valid, the drop down will automatically populate with the fields from the schema.)
 * Avro Type - The type used to store the field in Avro.
 Since Avro supports unions of multiple types you must select a type.
 (If the schema file exists and is valid the drop down will automatically limit to types that are available for the Avro Path selected.)
+* Nullable? - Should the field be nullable in the Avro schema.
+Only used if "automatically create avro schema" is checked.
 * Get Fields button - Gets the list of input fields, and tries to map them to an Avro field by an exact name match.
 * Update Types button - Based on the Avro Path for the field, will make a best guess effort for the Avro Type that should be used.